ZRJohnson208/GalacticLions-CodeVault/README.md

 ## Requirements

-To use this Android Studio project, you will need Android Studio 2024.2.1 (codename Ladybug) or later.
+To use this Android Studio project, you will need Android Studio Ladybug (2024.2) or later.

 To program your robot in Blocks or OnBot Java, you do not need Android Studio.